Polar-Tang/notes-backend/markdown/Hacking Apis/Injection.md

 -------
 ### No-SQLI

-No SQLI it's an umbrella term as refer to inject an injection from any database that isn't SQL.
+No SQLI it's an umbrella term as refer to inject an injection from any database that isn't SQL..
+This are example of commands.

 ```
 $gt